 The LSA-20 Statement is a 3-way 7 driver floor standing column design that uses a custom LSA 1” copper beryllium dome tweeter with a compact neodymium XBL2 magnet structure and a shallow waveguide to better integrate with the midrange, a single carbon fiber LSA custom 4-inch XBL2 midrange, dual 6.5” custom LSA black anodized long throw XBL2woofers, and triple rear mounted 5” x 7” sub bass radiators.
-The LSA-20 Statement uses a very sophisticated 8th order linear phase acoustic crossover topology with state of the art crossover components and upgraded internal cable.
-Sensitivity is rated at 88dB (2.83 Vrms @ 1 meter) with an 8 ohm rating.
+The LSA-20 Statement uses a very sophisticated 8th order linear phase acoustic crossover topology with state of the art crossover components and hand selected internal cable.
+The LSA-20 Statement is an easy 6 ohm load and recommended for amps with 40 watts or more.
 The LSA-20 Statement has an in-room response from 25Hz to 30 kHz +/-3dB.
 The LSA-20 Statements have a beautiful high gloss Chocolate Rosewood veneer with a magnetically attached grille.

 What is XBL² technology?

 A speaker is essentially two magnets, pushing and pulling on each other.
 There's a static magnet and an electromagnet.
 The static magnet is the big stack you're used to seeing - the permanent magnets in the motor.
 The electromagnet is the voice coil.
 When you put a current through a coil, it sets up a magnetic field; the direction and strength of that magnetic field depends upon the direction and magnitude of the current.
 And the more windings that the current flows through, the stronger that magnetic field is.